Are you getting fed up with the shortages at the grocery store?

 #3 Red ranger chickens are healthier than Cornish Cross

-If cornish cross broilers were allowed to continue to grow past 8 weeks, they would eventually die from leg or heart problems.
+If Cornish Cross broilers were allowed to continue to grow past 8 weeks, they would eventually die from leg or heart problems.
 They are eating machines.
-If you decide to raise them, you actually have to remove their feed at night.
-This keeps them from overeating and gaining weight so fast that they have a heart attack or their legs collapse from their massive weight.
+If you decide to raise them, you actually have to remove their feed at night so that they don’t gorge themselves.

-Red rangers have a bit more sense and aren’t quite as feed-crazy.
-I’ve always left the feed out there 24/7 and they are able to self-moderate.
-I’ve never had a red ranger experience a heart attack or break their legs.
+Rangers have a bit more sense and aren’t quite as feed-crazy.
+I’ve always left the feed out there 24/7 and they can self-moderate.
+I’ve never had a Red Ranger experience a heart attack or break their legs from too rapid of growth.
+WHEW!

-Red rangers also are driven to forage for bugs and greens more, meaning more nutrients are ultimately going to end up on your plate.
-They aren’t quite as apt to forage as your egg-laying breeds, but they still do a pretty good job.
+Rangers also are driven to forage for bugs and greens more, meaning more nutrients are ultimately going to end up on your plate.
+They still aren’t quite as apt to forage as your egg-laying breeds, but they still do a pretty good job.

-Lastly, red rangers are much more proportional than cornish cross.
-Cornish cross chickens are bred to grow massive breasts to the point where they fall forward, where the red ranger chicken is evenly proportioned and has a good balance of breast, thigh and wing meat.
+Lastly, Rangers are much more proportional.
+Cornish cross chickens are bred to grow massive breasts to the point where they fall forward, whereas the Red Ranger chicken is evenly proportioned and has a good balance of white and dark meat.
+We love dark meat around here, so that’s a WIN for us!

-#4 Red ranger chickens are more economical than dual purpose breeds
+#4 Ranger chickens are more economical than dual-purpose breeds

-Anytime you have a slower growing animal, they are going to eat more than their faster growing counterpart to reach the same weight.
+Anytime you have a slower-growing animal, they are going to eat more than their faster-growing counterpart to reach the same weight.
 There’s no way around it.
-Red rangers are less-economical than cornish cross, however they are more economical than your standard dual-purpose breeds.
+Red rangers are less economical to raise than Cornish Cross, however, they are more economical than your standard dual-purpose breeds

 I’ve been tracking my costs for the last several years and I’m happy to share them with you!

-#5 Red rangers are EASY to raise and care for!
+#5 Rangers are EASY to raise and care for!

 No coop

-Meat chickens are often raised in chicken tractors.
-Chicken tractors are simply a basic structure that you move daily so that they have fresh greens every day.
-This protects them from predators and provides basic shelter.
+Meat chickens are often raised in portable chicken tractors.
+These are a basic structure that are moved daily so they have fresh greens every day.
+This structure also protects them from predators and provides basic shelter.
 No need for a fancy coop!

 We built ours using the Salatin tractor design that we found in his Pastured Poultry Profits book, but we modified the size from 12’x12’ to 8’x8’ since we aren’t a large operation.
-When it’s not in use, we simply prop it up on its side behind our shop.
+We also made it a bit taller so that we could climb in, if needed.

 A fox moved into our area in 2022 and dug underneath our chicken tractor, taking ALL 23 of our red ranger chicks.
 We were devastated and needed a new game plan.
 Definitely check out my article How to Make a Predator Proof Chicken Tractor for all of my best tips!